ConorOBrien-Foxx/GoLScript/README.md

 Symbols on the program come in two states: live or dead.
 A symbol is _live_ if and only if it is an uppercase letter, or one of `@`, `!`, or `<`.
 A symbol is _dead_ otherwise.
 A symbol can shift its state from dead to live when it has precisely three neighbours.
 A cell goes from live to dead when it does not have two or three neighbours.

+The symbols `p` and `v` are also considered part of the evaluation.

 ## Commands
 These appear in the form `Live symbol/dead symbol - effect`
  * `A`/`a` - Push `0` to the stack.